Sugarcane

 Sugarcane is now available to stream on Hulu and Disney+.

-This article also appears in the April 2025 issue of U.S. Catholic (Vol. 90, No. 4, page 38).
+An abridged version of this article also appears in the April 2025 issue of U.S. Catholic (Vol. 90, No. 4, page 38).
 Click here to subscribe to the magazine.

 Image: Emily Kassie/Sugarcane Film LLC